twome/pinguno/docs/roadmap.md

 # To do / roadmap:

-1. auto-run on boot
-1. stream sessions to file
-1. run headless (prefpane? service? process?)

 ## GUI

 - learn Vue and render session data with it

-- set up a Sass development build system

-- browser: figure if there's any future-proof / shim-y way to import non-standard (CommonJS, AMD etc) modules through the ESM syntax by using window.fetch or something
-	- using globals really sucks

 - sketch/visual exploration of layout before investing more effort in html structure